ShivanshAnand/ExpressionEvaluator/README.md

   3. Convert the infix(human readable) expression to the postfix(computer friendly and easy to implement) form.
 This was done        using Dijkstra's Shunting Yard algorithm. (more explanation here : https://en.wikipedia.org/wiki/Shunting-yard_algorithm)
   4. Evaluate the postfix expression. (more explanation here : https://www.geeksforgeeks.org/stack-set-4-evaluation-postfix-        expression/)

+Helper class with the name of Token is also there which stores the tokens and the type of token i.e. whether the token is number, operator etc.